Wendalf/interview-prep/README.md

 ### Where do we get params from?

-* Through form submissions and form the URL
+* Usually through form submissions and form the URL

 ### What happens after we hit ‘submit’ on a form?

+[THIS NEEDS EDITING]

 * The form will be submitted to the server and the browser will redirect away to the current address of the browser and append as query string parameters the values of the input fields [Source](http://stackoverflow.com/a/21814331/6664582)

+* Mention that the process involves going into routes, and in routes controller is found, and then an action is triggered in that controller.

 ### What file extension we use for views in Rails?

 * .erb

-### What request is a request for creating a resource?
+### What request is a used for creating a resource?

 * post-request